rr1000/cd-writing-ls--la/source/_posts/designing-stratum.md

 ### Wrapping up

 We learned a lot as a team during this release and we're excited to continue perfecting Stratum.
-Stay tuned to the engineering blog to hear more and as always don't hesitate to reach out with any questions: [hello@catalyze.io](mailto:hello@catalyze.io).
+Stay tuned to the engineering blog to hear more, and as always, don't hesitate to reach out with any questions: [hello@catalyze.io](mailto:hello@catalyze.io).